automationhacks/automationhacks.github.io/_posts/2021-12-31-how-i-got-that-job-at-meta.md

 > Reflection: In my case, I had my friend and colleague from a previous company
 > who was already working in facebook and who forwarded my profile to the hiring
 > manager for the role.
 Post speaking with the hiring manager, I was very
-> excited by the role and the learning oppurtunity at hand and got the recruiter
+> excited by the role and the learning opportunity at hand and got the recruiter
 > call shortly after.
 This experience validated the thought of putting extra
 > effort in getting a referral if you can as it gives much better result

 If you however don't know anyone at the company, go ahead and apply anyway.
-Some companies do screen inbound resumes and I have also got few reachouts the same way.
+Some companies do screen inbound resumes and I have also got few reach outs the same way.

 ## The recruiter screening